fredericGette/wpi/README.md

 2. Start the official programmer and use it to flash a modified version of the SBL2, SBL3 and UEFI partitions (these modified versions don't check the integrity of the programs they execute, unlike their official versions).
 3. Allow the execution of the modified SBL2 partition by adding an additional partition named "HACK" into the last sector of the partition SBL1.
 Currently, I don't know how this HACK partition bypasses the integrity check done by SBL1.

+> [!NOTE]
+> This programm is based on the version 2.9 of [WPInternals](https://github.com/ReneLergner/WPinternals).
+> Starting from this version it's possible to activate _testsigning_ in BCD (to load non officially signed kernel drivers for example).
+> This is possible because the phone is put in a kind of developper mode (a string "Not For Resale" is visible at the bottom of the Windows Phone boot screen).

+## Compilation

+This program can be compiled with Visual Studio 2015.

+> [!NOTE]
+> The build is for x64 in order to be able to execute internally the BCDEDIT command.